RottingApple/hands-on/session-1/README.md

 You can now connect to postgresql server running on localhost:5432 using your client of choice.
 For windows and linux we recommend [pgAdmin3](http://www.pgadmin.org/download/windows.php).
 Install the client on your local machine, docker is only running the server.

-The database with example data is called `oz`.
+The database with example data is called `oz`, username is `postgres`, password is blank (there is no password).

 ## Labs